scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 Nonetheless, the ability to make the mappings between these alternate phrases and the desired phrase demonstrates the great value of being able to use text replacements to get the desired outcome.
 We showed with our transcripts generated with whisper that it is also possible to apply the text replacements to the transcript after a dictation session rather than live during a dictation session, as is the case with Voice In Plus.

-The third point is that the language models vary quite a bit in terms of their requirements for an excellent microphone.
+Third, language models vary quite a bit in terms of their requirements for an excellent microphone.
-It is important to realize that the more modern language models often are able to accurately transcribe your words using just the internal microphones that come with your laptop or desktop computer.
+Newer language models often can accurately transcribe your words using the internal microphone that comes with your laptop or desktop computer.
-We emphasize this point because the quality of your microphone often suggests that you need to use an external microphone or a certain kind of headphone.
-This is not a general requirement.

-This expectation may vary from ASR software to software.
-My personal preference is not to need to wear a headset to do voice computing.
-Having access to the headset all the time and needing to wear it while dictating seem to be two barriers to carrying out dictation; such barriers can turn into excuses for task avoidance.
+A high quality external microphone may not be required, contrary to the prevailing advice in some quarters.
+The microphone in our 2018 MacBook Pro works well with Voice In Plus.

-You can inadvertently change the case of words while dictating in Voice In Plus.
+Fouth, you can inadvertantly change the case of words while dictating in Voice In Plus.
-To switch back to the default case, you need to navigate to the options page and select the text transform button to open a GUI that lets you set the case.
+To switch back to the default case, you need to navigate to the options page and select the text transform button to open a GUI that lets you set the case globally.
+This event occurs about one every 100 hours of dictation.

-A related problem that occasionally occurs is the inadvertent activation of other voice computing software on your computer.
+Fifth, a related problem is the inadvertent activation of other voice computing software on your computer.
-For example, from time-to-time, I will say a word that resembles Siri, and the Siri app will open and ask what I want.
+For example, once in about 100 hours of dictation, I will say a word that resembles `Hey, Siri`.
+The *Siri.app* will open and ask what I want.
+One solution is to shut down the Siri.app.

+These caveatd are minor annoyances and are relatively infrequent.
+We think that the productivity gains out wiegh the disruptions caused by these annoyances.

-## Other common hazards when using voice computing
+### Common hazards when voice computing

-In my year of using voice control every day, I have had the following mishaps.
+In my year of using voice control every day, I have encountered two kinds of  mishaps.
-I accidentally recorded a conversation when someone walked into my office while I had one of the ASR software packages activated.
+First, I haveI accidentally recorded a conversation when someone walked into my office while doing computing.
-This led to bits of our conversation being recorded in whatever text area or document happened to be active at the time.
+If I fail to turn off the ASR software, bits of our conversation are recorded at the positon of the mouse cursor.
-This means that unwanted text has to be deleted later.
+This inserted text has to be deleted later.
 This is a bigger problem when a code file or code cell is being edited.
-This can lead to the inadvertent introduction of bugs that can take time to remove later.
+The injection of unwanted words can introduce bugs that take time to remove.

-Some ASR software may be activated upon restarting the computer.
+Second, some ASR software may become activated upon restarting the computer.
-If their state is overlooked, our speech forms the sounds from our mouth or from a YouTube video or Zoom meeting could be converted into computer commands that get executed in unintended ways.
+If their state is overlooked, words from your speeh, a YouTube video, or a Zoom meeting can be converted into computer commands that get executed in unintended ways.
-I found that my external microphone will block my external speaker and interfere with the audio in Zoom sessions.
+If this occurs in the middle of a Zoom meeting, this can be embarrassing.
-I also had two voice-control software on at the same time and had clashes occur between them.
+Also, two voice-control software can activated at the same time and speach can be transcribed twice in the text area.

 ## Future directions

-One future direction is to build the libraries that have been developed to date.
+One future direction is to build out the libraries of voice-triggered snippets that have been developed to date.
-This includes the development of a method of facilitating voice stops, in analogy to tab stops in advanced text editors, for the purpose of editing sites that have parameters or parameter values that need to be changed to customize the code snippet.
+Another direction includes the development of a method of facilitating voice stops, in analogy to tab stops in code snippets for advanced text editors.
+These voice stops would advance the cursor to alll sites that should be considered for edting to customize the code snippet for the problem at hand.
-The other related advance would be the mirroring of identical voice stops.
+The other related advance would be the mirroring of the parameter values at identical voice stops.